Chicago Fire vs St Louis City: Where to watch the match online, live stream, TV channels & kick-off time | Goal.com US

 St. Louis team news

 St. Louis City will have Joakim Nilsson and Njabulo Blom unavailable for selection.
-Their top scorer so far Joao Klauss will miss the next couple of games having suffered a thigh injury.
+Their top scorer so far, Joao Klauss, is still not fit enough to return, having suffered a thigh injury.

-St Louis City possible XI: Burki; Nerwinski, Parker, Hiebert, Nelson; Alm, Vassilev, Lowen, Stroud; Ostrak, Gioacchini
+St Louis City possible XI: Burki; Nerwinski, Parker, Hiebert, Nelson; Alm, Vassilev, Perez, Stroud; Lowen, Gioacchini

 |Position